Dalmore King Alexander III 0

 The Scottish highlands are known for a variety of things; their rugged hills and mountains including Ben Nevis, the highest in the UK, fantastic nature and well preserved wildlife, the all-but-sparse flow of naturally crisp and pure water, but perhaps more than any of those it is known for, you guessed it, fantastic whisky.

 The highlands region is home to a host of distilleries including Oban, Glenmorangie, Glenturret and of Dalmore – which is the distillery we’ll be focusing on in this post.
 More precisely, I’m going to introduce you to their quite unusual King Alexander III, and I really do mean unusual.
-The process that gives it its flavour is not unusual in itself, though they’ve gone rather further than average in a certain, and for this whisky crucial, element of the production; selecting their casks.
+The process that gives it its flavor is not unusual in itself, though they’ve gone rather further than average in a certain, and for this whisky crucial, element of the production; selecting their casks.

 Dalmore King Alexander III (henceforth DKA) is matured first in a various wine and fortified wine casks (such as Oloroso , Madeira and Cabernet Sauvignon), then moves into Port casks and finally it is left to rest in casks that have previously hosted Bourbon.
-Each of these casks leaves behind a certain element of flavour that will later combine to make DKA a rather chocolaty and biscuity (I’m pretty sure I just made that word up) experience.
+Each of these casks leaves behind a certain element of flavor that will later combine to make DKA a chocolaty and biscuity (I’m pretty sure I just made that word up) experience.

 For those of you who enjoy a smoky, earthy, whisky this probably isn’t for you.
 In fact, it is quite different even from the rest of the Dalmore range.